marinebon/obis-use-cases/README.md

 # obis-use-cases
-An overview of researcher analyses that use OBIS data.
+Documentation of specific researcher analyses that use (or aim to use) OBIS (or GBIF) data.

+At this time this repo exists primarily for the GitHub issues functionality.
+Issues are opened to document a specific research analysis that MBON wants to support.